Stoa USA: Overview

-Speechranks and the Point Recognition System
+Point Recognition System

-The National Christian Homeschool Speech and Debate Rankings, also known as Speechranks, is a comprehensive website that ranks Christian homeschooled speakers and debaters around the country who are in high school or middle school.
+The National Christian Homeschool Speech and Debate Rankings, also known as Speechranks, was a comprehensive website that ranks Christian homeschooled speakers and debaters around the country who are in high school or middle school.
 Speechranks was created in 2010 for promoting transparency and fairness in the Christian homeschool forensics community.

-Results from Stoa tournaments are uploaded onto Speechranks by tournament administrators.
-Speechranks also allows students to enter their own information if they compete in other Christian homeschool tournaments.
+As of October 2025, Speechranks.com has been discontinued for the 2025-2026 season and replaced by StoaHub.com, a website that combines registration and rankings together.
+Results from Stoa tournaments are uploaded to the ranking database by tournament administrators.
 The website is monitored to ensure the integrity of the information entered.
 Viewers may also “Flag” results they believe to be in error.

-According to its website, there were 1,946 active competitors on Speechranks during the 2016–2017 season.
+According to its website, there were 1,716 active competitors on Speechranks during the 2024-2025 season.

-There are two ways that Speechranks measures student participation: Points and Green Check Marks.
+There are two ways that Stoa measures student participation: Points and Green Check Marks.
 Points are awarded to competitors based on the student's percentile finish in each event.
 Students achieving the same percentile finish in any event and any tournament will be awarded the same number of Points.
 A student's three best finishes in a particular event are used to sum their total Points for that event.
 Overall ranking on Speechranks is determined by the total number of Points a competitor has accumulated.
 Green Check Marks recognize consistent excellence throughout the competitive season.
 There is no limit to the number of Green Check Marks a student may earn.
-In general, Green Check Marks are awarded to any competitor who achieves a winning record in debate or finishes in the top 40% of an individual event (IE).
+In general, Green Check Marks are awarded to any competitor who achieves a top 38% finish in debate or finishes in the top 40% of an individual event (IE).
+The only exception to this is impromptu speaking, which requires a top 25% finish as of the 2023-2024 season.
 Green Check Marks are unique to each event and students may not transfer checkmarks from one event to another.

-Speechranks requirements were drafted by Isaiah McPeak, with development chaired by Dr. Van Schalin and programmed by Connor McKay.
-It utilizes the Ruby Programming Language, the same language Stoa uses for membership and tournament registration.

 National Invitational Tournament of Champions [NITOC]

 Each year in late May or early June, the Stoa Board of Directors hosts the National Invitational Tournament of Champions, commonly referred to as NITOC.

-There are two methods in which competitors may earn an invitation to NITOC.
-The first method, entitled the “National Invitational Model,” involves being awarded at least two Green Check Marks on Speechranks in one or more events.
+The process of qualification involves being awarded at least two Green Check Marks on Speechranks in one or more events.

-In the second method, known as the “State Invitational Model,” the top speaker of each state in each individual event qualifies for an invitation, as well as the top two teams in Lincoln Douglas Debate and Team Policy Debate.

 Participation at NITOC requires Stoa membership.
 Students may compete in as many events at NITOC in which they are invited by either of the two invitational models.
 The 2012 National Invitational Tournament of Champions, held in Colorado Springs, Colorado, was regarded as the largest tournament in the history of homeschool speech and debate, where nearly 600 students competed across 13 different events.